 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Airline credit cards can be a powerful travel tool if you’re loyal to a certain airline.
 The Southwest Airlines credit card lineup makes it easy to quickly earn Rapid Rewards to book award fights more often.
-Before applying, it wise to know if you can qualify for a Southwest credit card with your current credit score.
+Before applying, it’s wise to know if you can qualify for a Southwest credit card with your current credit score.

 Determining Credit Score Needed For Southwest Credit Card